Online Statistical Inference in Decision-Making with Matrix Context: Online Decision Making and Low-Rank Estimation

 \item The context matrix $X_t$ has \emph{i.i.d} standard Gaussian entries, i.e., $X_t(j_1,j_2) \sim \mathcal{N}(0,1)$.
-Moreover, $X_t$ is independent from $\xi_t$, and $\{X_t\}$ are \emph{i.i.d.} across all $t$. \item The true matrix parameter $M_i$ is low-rank with rank $r \ll \min\{ d_1,d_2\}$, and its condition number is $\kappa(M_i) \le \kappa$ for a positive constant $\kappa$. \end{enumerate} \end{assumption} Assumption \ref{assum: noise} indicates that the observed $y_t$ after taking action is corrupted by a sub-Gaussian noise with parameter $\sigma_i$, which is a common assumption in bandit literature \citep{lattimore2020bandit}.
-Additionally, we assume the context matrix $X_t$ has \emph{i.i.d.} standard Gaussian entries, which is a common assumption in the low-rank matrix regression literature \citep{xia2019confidence}, and this contextual information received at each time is \emph{i.i.d.} and independent from the noise.
-Finally, we assume that the matrix is well conditioned with known rank $r$, which is common in existing low-rank literature \citep{chen2020semiparametric, zhu2022learning, chen2019inference, xia2021statistical}.
+Moreover, $X_t$ is independent from $\mathcal{F}_{t-1}$ and $\xi_t$, and $\{X_t\}$ are \emph{i.i.d.} across all $t$. \item The true matrix parameter $M_i$ is low-rank with rank $r \ll \min\{ d_1,d_2\}$, and its condition number is $\kappa(M_i) \le \kappa$ for a positive constant $\kappa$. \end{enumerate} \end{assumption} Assumption \ref{assum: noise} indicates that the observed $y_t$ after taking action is corrupted by a sub-Gaussian noise with parameter $\sigma_i$, which is a common assumption in online decision-making literature \citep{lattimore2020bandit}.
+Additionally, we assume the context matrix $X_t$ has \emph{i.i.d.} standard Gaussian entries, which is a typical and convenient assumption in the low-rank matrix regression literature \citep{xia2019confidence}, and this contextual information received at each time is \emph{i.i.d.} and independent from the noise.
+We note that the Gaussian condition is not exclusive and can be extended to include other distributions.
+For instance, in the supplementary material, we discuss an alternative design of the contextual matrix that can broaden the scope of our inference framework, moving beyond online low-rank regression to include the case of online low-rank matrix completion.
+Finally, we assume that the matrix is well conditioned with a known rank $r$, which is common in existing low-rank literature \citep{ xia2021statistical,zhu2022learning, chen2019inference,chen2020semiparametric}.
 A theoretical analysis for the case of unknown $r$ remains unclear even in the traditional matrix regression problems and deserves a careful investigation in future works.